Better Online Privacy (Part One)

 Arnab Goswami

 A couple of days ago, my aunts and uncles had come over.
 They are all hardcore supporters of the Bharatiya Janata Party (BJP); they feel that the party is “the true saviour of Hinduism”, a religion that the “secular” parties of our country have disregarded—or worse, degraded.
 Whether Hinduism as a religion needs anybody’s protection or not is your personal opinion and mine as much as theirs.
-These discussions suffer the one-thing-led-to-another syndrome, and in general, these discussions have a pattern.

 Time to rethink print media

 Having stopped watching TV news years ago, I see those noisy faces is in meme content.
 While they are fun to watch in short spurts, they are also a constant reminder of what journalism has come down to in our country in this age.
 When Rahul Shivshankar said what he said, I heard him as meaning, ‘Look, if you want news, read the morning newspaper.’
-(I would not take his suggestion on which newspaper to read, though.
+(I would not take his suggestion on which newspaper to read, though.)

 Transparency on ventilator